pragsmike/PromptCritical/docs/API.md

 **Return Value:**

-*   If the prompt exists, returns the corresponding **prompt record map**.
+*   If the prompt exists, returns the corresponding **prompt record map**, with keywordized keys in the header.
 *   If the prompt file does not exist, returns `nil`.

 **Notes:**

-*   Upon every read, this function calculates the SHA-1 hash of the body and compares it against the `:sha1-hash` stored in the header.
+*   Upon every read, this function calculates the SHA-1 hash of the body and compares it **case-insensitively** against the `:sha1-hash` stored in the header.
 If they do not match, a warning is logged, signaling potential data corruption.

 ### `update-metadata`